 Foreign franchise businesses in Thailand

-The franchise system, the contractual framework of different agreements and the quality and standards set by the franchisor are essential to protect the brand and the franchise system’s image.
+The franchisee’s negotiating power: The franchise system, the contractual framework of different agreements and the quality and standards set by the franchisor are essential to protect the brand and the franchise system’s image.
 Therefore, these elements are not negotiable.
-Other legal and business essential as territory, a right of first refusal, contractual cure periods, and other tasks can be negotiated.
+Other legal and business essentials as territory, a right of first refusal, contractual cure periods, and other tasks can be negotiated.

 Thailand’s regulatory framework on franchises

 Positive stance: Thailand’s Ministry of Commerce (Department of Business Development) actively promotes franchising as a “business strategy which could help franchisor and franchisee to grow their business and many of Thai franchise brands are now running stores abroad.”

 Unregulated business: Franchise business is currently unregulated and needs no license.
 The Trademark Act, the Trade Competition Act, Patent Act, Copyright Act, Trade Secret Act, and Trade Competition Act, Foreign Business Act, etc. apply and have a significant impact on the franchise businesses.

 No franchise whitepaper: Under current legislation, there is no need to prepare a franchise disclosure document (FDD, UFOC) with 23 specified areas of disclosure to provide franchise buyers with vetted and validated information that can be used to make an educated decision.
 This typically includes information about compensation and business expenses, franchise business plan, trademark rights, their amendments if any, as well as the termination of the contract.